IT Asset Management System

 - Will my planned change impact a production business service and which ones?

-- When an incident or request is open for an asset in my ITSM solution, how do I know the asset is related to a business service?
+- When an incident or request is open for an asset in my ITSM (IT service management solution), how do I know the asset is related to a business service?

 - The infrastructure that supports my business services is elastic and changes on the fly based on workload demand, how can we detect changes to my business services in real-time so my support team receives accurate information?